Online Fellowship

 After each lecture, the fellows will individually review and read selected anonymized clinical cases.
 Reporting templates will be suggested to help formulate the findings in a concise and comprehensive manner.
 This will be followed by mentor's questions and comments, along with interpretations and group discussion.
 Multiple choice questions will also be utilized to further enhance the learning environment.

-TMC Academy fellowships are held in a virtual classroom environment on Zoom.
+TMC Academy online fellowships are held in a virtual classroom environment on Zoom.
 Participants are encouraged to engage in discussions making use of their camera and microphone in order to recreate the face-to-face experience.

 In this small group environment among your peers, you are free to ask questions, make mistakes, and learn together with the support of the radiologist mentor.